Resort Development Overview

 (3) The water supply system for the entire resort, including drinking holes for animals and birds.
 There are four boreholes equipped with solar pumps, 80-kilolitre water storage tanks and a 6-km pipeline running through the central valley.
 The water has been analysed by the SABS and meets the specifications for household use and human consumption.

-(4) New sewerage systems (septic tanks and soak-away systems) have been installed at all historic- and other existing buildings.
+(4) Sewerage systems (septic tanks and soak-away systems) at all existing buildings on the common property.

 (5) A shed with undercover storage for equipment and materials needed for the operation of the resort.

 (6) Renewable electricity systems for the staff accommodation units.